Last Updated on

 No, you should not do these yoga poses for weight loss during pregnancy.
 As when pregnant, your focus should be on staying fit and NOT on losing weight.
 A healthy weight gain is required during pregnancy so that your baby is adequately supplied nutrients essential for development.

 Yoga is safe for all, whether pregnant or not.
 But, if you are pregnant and want to get your body moving, start doing yoga.
 Don’t be in confusion, consult and confirm if you want, but rest assured, yoga for pregnant ladies is safe.

 Pregnancy yoga poses will help you stay active throughout the nine months of your pregnancy.
-Baba Ramdev yoga poses for pregnancy will assist you in gaining healthy weight and reduce the chances of a cesarean delivery.
-So, try Baba Ramdev yoga for normal delivery.
-And if you are doing some other yoga asanas in pregnancy, share with us in the comments below.
+Baba Ramdev yoga poses for pregnancy will assist you in gaining healthy weight and reduce the chances of cesarean delivery.
+If you are already practising yoga and are following a different set of asanas during your pregnancy, share them with us in the comments section below.